It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 8. Carry Out – To Takeout Food From Restaurants:

 In Illinois, “carry out” has become an important slang term in the local vernacular.
-This phrase is used by many individuals to describe takeout food from a restaurant.

 Whether ordering from your favorite big chain or a small mom-and-pop shop, grabbing takeout has become the top choice for many – regardless of whether you dine in or order online.